pankajyadav05/ror-react-typescript/README.md

 4. **Documentation**: Provide a README file explaining how to set up and run the front-end application.

-## Bonus Points

-- Implement a basic search functionality that allows users to search for dogs by breed or name.

 ## Submission:

 Once you've completed the assignment, please submit your work by providing: